 Today’s Focus

-Buenos Aires extended its reform-driven advance, with the ARGT proxy for Argentine equities climbing 2.78% to 93.99 as foreign money kept rewarding President Javier Milei’s fiscal and monetary discipline.
+Buenos Aires extended its reform-driven advance, with the ARGT proxy for Argentine equities climbing 2.78% to 93.99.
+Foreign money kept rewarding President Javier Milei’s fiscal and monetary discipline.

-The peso barely moved, with USD/ARS at 1,486, leaving offshore investors a friendly combination of a rising index and a stable currency.
+The peso barely moved, with USD/ARS at 1,486.
+That left offshore investors a friendly combination of a rising index and a stable currency.

 What matters today.
 Foreign capital is still buying the reform story, but it is now discriminating — rewarding banks and credit over energy.